truthcoin/www.truthcoin.info/weaknesses/index.md

 	- Miners can veto Ballots; by doing so, the Vote simply has no effect at all.
 Miners can also veto Branches, allowing Decision-Authors to pull the Decisions from that vetoed-Branch onto a different Branch.
 One would expect Miners to always act in the best interest of the currency they mine, although Miners may also be lazy and uncoordinated (less so if the attacked-Ballot is truly devastating).
 Distressed users might actually rent hashpower themselves, to force vetos into the longest chain.

 - Discouragement / Prevention:
+	- Scale-Gaming: Likely, the cost of Phi% of a Branch (lost post-attack) necessitates a correspondingly large expected attack-revenue.
+In other words, only huge attacks are likely to be profitable.
+However, rare/huge attacks are precisely those which would receive the most attention (or, even, any attention) from Miners, and rare/huge attacks are also those in which it is cheapest for Miners to halt.
 	- Attacker has most MarketCap At Stake.
 		- Post-attack, the entire market cap of the Branch would likely be wiped out, costing the attacker disproportionately (Phi is always > .5).
 		- 'Big' doesn't need to imply 'Evil'.
 A user with a high % of the Vote also has proportionally more to gain by acting honestly.